Luis Jiménez (sculptor)

 Luis Alfonso Jiménez Jr. (July 30, 1940 - June 13, 2006) was an American sculptor and graphic artist of Mexican descent who identified as a Chicano.
 He was known for portraying Mexican, Southwestern, Hispanic-American, and general themes in his public commissions, some of which are site specific.
 The most famous of these is Blue Mustang.
-Jiménez died in an industrial accident during its construction.
+Jiménez died from an industrial accident that took place during its fabrication.
 It was commissioned by the Denver International Airport and completed after his death.

 His most extensive exhibition, a retrospective called Luis Jiménez: Man on Fire, which had 331 works, opened at The Albuquerque Museum in New Mexico in 1994.
-It was subsequently seen at the Smithsonian's National Museum of American Art in Washington, D.C.
+It was subsequently seen at the Smithsonian American Art Museum in Washington, D.C.
 Luis Jiménez: Working Class Heroes: Images from a Popular Culture, another large exhibition, opened at The Dallas Museum of Art in 1997, from where it traveled to other national venues.

 Education

-Born in El Paso, Texas, he worked at his father's neon sign studio as a child, which prepared him to make public art.
+Born in El Paso, Texas, Jiménez worked at a neon sign studio, which was eventually bought by his father.
+Commencing at a young age, he was introduced to commercial processes, including work on fiberglass bodied cars.
+At the time, these works were not regarded as art.
+In his own professional artistic practice, Jimenez, who did not differentiate between high and low art, utilized commercial processes, materials, and finishes, which provoked the ire of art critics.

-He studied art and architecture at the University of Texas in Austin and El Paso, earning a bachelor's degree in 1964.
-He moved to New York City in 1966 after completing his post-graduate work at Ciudad Universitaria, Mexico City, D.F.
+Jiménez studied art and architecture at the University of Texas in Austin and El Paso, earning a bachelor's degree in 1964.
+When he changed his major from architecture to art, his father did not speak to him for several years.
+He completing his post-graduate work at Ciudad Universitaria, Mexico City, D.F., then spent a year teaching in the El Paso school district.

+Jiménez moved to New York City in 1966.
+He also learned much while serving as an assistant to sculptor Seymour Lipton, who he said taught him the professional aspects of being an artist, and who was influential in his use of symbols.

-He became an accomplished artist and taught art at the University of Arizona and later the University of Houston.
+Jiménez won recognition as an accomplished artist and taught art at the University of Arizona and later the University of Houston.